-Students should apply for graduation with the Graduation section of the Office of the Registrar no later than the date specified in the "Graduate College Calendar," found in the Graduate Catalog.
+Students should apply for graduation with the Graduation section of the University Registrar's Office no later than the date specified in the "Division of Graduate Studies Calendar," found in the Graduate Catalog.
 All fees are payable at that time.
 Students applying for graduation after the deadline listed in the calendar are required to pay a late fee.
 At the end of the semester in which a student applies for graduation, the student is officially notified of any requirements the student has not yet completed.